nt246/NTRES6940-data-science/assignments/assignment_4.md

 -   Convert rownames to a column. (`rownames_to_column()` might be helpful)
 -   Create a new variable which shows the order of car models based on their mpg. (`row_number()` might be helpful)

-Show the first 6 rows of this new data frame to get partial credit.
+The first few rows of this new data frame might look like the following.

 | rowname           |   mpg|  mpg\_order|  cyl|   hp|
 |:------------------|-----:|-----------:|----:|----:|